 Project HOPE has been working to curb this trend since 2005 by collaborating with community and government partners to improve access to maternal, newborn and child care in Indonesia.
 The program concentrates on areas like the Serang district, where limited access to health care means mortality rates are even higher than the national averages.
 Our team trains doctors, midwives and nurses, while facilitating the donation of equipment such as delivery beds, resuscitation tables and halogen lights that keep infants warm.

-As for Martini and her child, Fani and the team performed an emergency resuscitation that allowed the newborn to breathe again.
+As for Marti and her child, Fani and the team performed an emergency resuscitation that allowed the newborn to breathe again.
 Although hospital care was still not available, the infant was kept on an incubator at the puskesmas.
-After three days of monitoring, Martini was able to take her baby home.
+After three days of monitoring, Marti was able to take her baby home.

 “I would like to thank Project HOPE that has supported the puskesmas Cikeusal a lot, especially for helping me and other health workers improve our skills in the management of emergency obstetric and neonatal care.”

 Although Marti’s child was saved, there is still important work to be done to help other mothers and their newborns.
 Project HOPE and its partners aim to drastically reduce Indonesia’s maternal and neonatal mortality and to help newborn infants and their mothers live healthy lives.

 Project HOPE’s work in Indonesia dates back to 1960, during the maiden voyage of the SS HOPE.
 Since 2005, we have implemented highly successful maternal, newborn and child health programs in Banda Aceh, Nagan Raya, and Aceh Barat, reducing maternal and neonatal mortality by training health center staff and village midwives on basic and essential maternal and newborn care.
 In 2012, our programs expanded to support women in the workplace and to provide diabetes education for primary care physicians.